psy-q/dirsplitter/README.md

 * Make sure your test is green.
 * Push to your repo and submit a pull request.

+### Compatibility

+This works with Ruby 2.1, 2.0, 1.9.3 and jRuby in 1.9 mode.
+It should work on GNU/Linux, Mac OS X and Windows.

 ### Build status

 Holy crap, it's a build status: